Tryptophan—phenylpyruvate transaminase

-Thus, the two substrates of this enzyme are L-tryptophan and phenylpyruvate, whereas its two products are (indol-3-yl)pyruvate and L-phenylalanine.
+Tryptophan-phenylpyruvate transaminase is an enzyme originally characterised from Agrobacterium tumefaciens that catalyzes a reversible chemical reactions that interconverts L-tryptophan and phenylpyruvic acid with indole-3-pyruvic acid and L-phenylalanine.
+The enzyme has also been found in the genus Pseudomonas.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-tryptophan:phenylpyruvate aminotransferase.
 This enzyme is also called L-tryptophan-alpha-ketoisocaproate aminotransferase.